JWIG User Manual

 log.info(getComplicatedStringThatTakesALongTimeToCompute());

 Log4j can give fine-grained control of what loggers print.
 It can be configured at class or package (including sub-package) level so that different log levels are used for different program parts.
 The standard JWIG configuration is to set the log level to print all log statements of at least level INFO to System.out.
-If you want better control of the output you should initialize Log4j yourself this in your Main class.
+Log4j can be initialized as part of the init method of the WebSite for more fine-grained control of the loggin behavior.
 See this Log4j tutorial for more information.

 The method getCookies returns a (non-null) array of cookies occurring in the request, and addCookie adds a cookie to the response.